-Writing has been a part of Debbie’s life since she was a little girl.
-Her mom still has her first poem, written in first grade, in which she describes her legs as a hair brush.
-She decided she must have been mad at her that day!
-She has continued to write sporadically through the years.
-Turning fifty last year inspired her to pursue writing and publication as a more serious endeavor.
+Writing has been a part of my life since I was a little girl.
+My mom still has my first poem, written in first grade, in which I describe her legs as a hair brush.
+I must have been mad at her that day!
+I have continued to write sporadically through the years.

-She is an avid reader and usually has 3-4 books, from theology to poetry or a fiction classic to those on the craft of writing, piled on her nightstand at once.
-She also writes book reviews and you can join her at Goodreads.
+I am an avid reader and usually have 3-4 books, from theology to poetry or a fiction classic to those on the craft of writing, piled on my coffee table at once.
+I also writes book reviews and you can join me at Goodreads.

 I express myself best with poetry.
 I love when a thought or the beauty of God’s creation can be written in words that come together in lines, some rhyming or not.
 I was the first-place winner in the Illinois State Poetry Society 2017 Free Verse Contest for my poem New Morning Mercies.
 In the 2017 Poets & Patrons contest I received 3rd honorable mention in the free verse division for I am Facebook.